rlevchenko/psql-backup-agent/README.md

 - Reads content of /config/passfile to get pg_dump connection parameters
 - Creates arrays for each connection parameter (hostnames -> array1 and so on)
 - Verifies if the backup can be done by executing a dry run for each db
-- If the dry run is ok, produces backup archive and compresses it with gzip
+- If the dry run is completed and plain format set, produces plain-text sql script and compresses it with gzip
+- If the dry run succeeds and custom format set, outputs a custom backup archive (more flexible and by default)
 - Cleans up the storage folder.
 Backup archives older than 30 days are deleted
 - Redirects all cron job statuses to stdout
 - Keeps backup files under ./psql/backups/{hostname}/{dbname}/ on your host
-- Default schedule: twice a day, at 8:30 and 20:30 UTC
+- Default settings: twice a day at 8:30 and 20:30 UTC; custom format; clean backups older than 30 days

 Current limitations: